DanZalov/15puzzle/README.md

 ## Short Description

-Board puzzle game from childhood in pure JavaScript
+Board puzzle game from childhood in pure JavaScript (SPA)

 ## How to play